 Elderberry Smoothies made with elderberry juice, grapefruit, blueberries, raspberries, and mangoes would be a great way to start the day!

 Indulge yourself guilt-free and enjoy beautiful, rich desserts with these elderberry recipes!
 This Elderberry Curd Mandala Tart made with a chocolate crust is beyond decadent.
-Not to mention Elderberry Poached Pears or Rustic Elderberry Galette.

 Whoever said you can’t have your cake and eat it too was dead wrong!
 Red Wine and Elderberry Pears with Ginger Cake turns pears a glorious crimson color for the perfect fall dessert.